Opera Philadelphia: History

+In 1982, Jessye Norman made her first appearances in an opera in the United States with OCP; starring as Jocasta in Stravinsky's Oedipus rex, and as Purcell's Dido.

 In March 1990, Everett resigned from her post.
 Jane Grey Nemeth, director of the OCP's Luciano Pavarotti International Voice Competition at the time, became the company's acting general director.
 In January 1991, the company named Robert B. Driver its general director.
+The company named its first-ever music director, Corrado Rovaris, in 2005.
 In March 2009, the company announced the return of Driver to the post of artistic director, and the appointment of David B. Devan, OCP's managing director since January 2006, as the OCP's executive director.
 Devan was appointed general director in February 2011.
 Devan announced that he will step down in June 2024.

 In 2013, the company renamed itself Opera Philadelphia and adopted a new logo.
-In August 2023, the company announced that Devan is to stand down as its general director and president on 31 May 2024, along with staff and expense reductions in the wake of the COVID-19 pandemic.
-In April 2024, the company announced the appointment of Anthony Roth Costanzo as its next general director and president, effective 1 June 2024.
+In August 2023, the company announced the conclusion of Devan's tenure as its general director and president effective 31 May 2024, along with staff and expense reductions in the wake of the COVID-19 pandemic.

+In April 2024, the company announced the appointment of Anthony Roth Costanzo as its next general director and president, effective 1 June 2024..
+In January 2026, the company announced the extensions of Costanzo's contract as general director and of Rovaris' contract as music director each through 31 May 2029.